victorqribeiro/rpg2djavascriptgame/README.md

 Cheers,

-### Please note that this code was written before I started to go College.
+### Please note that this code was written before I started college.
 All the code above I learned by myself